Top Destinations in South Island

 Still moving a little further south, your New Zealand holidays will bring you to Mt.
 Aspiring National Park, accessible from Wanaka.
 The national park is home to an unforgettable wilderness and has plenty of activities for outdoor enthusiasts from hiking to jet skiing.
 No South Island itinerary would be complete without a visit to Queenstown.
 This stunning lakeside town is widely considered the adventure capital, not only of New Zealand, but the whole world.
 There is something for everyone here, from bungy jumping and jet skiing to whitewater rafting, sky dying, and canyoning!
 For those looking for something a bit more relaxed, the nearby Central Otago region is a stark contrast to Queenstown, with a rolling landscape characterized by a multitude of wineries, some renowned the world over for their Pinot Noir.

 Last, but not least, no glamping holiday in New Zealand’s South Island would be complete without cruising the fjords and visiting places like Milford Sound.
 Carved out over millions of years of glacial activity, the landscape left behind is probably one of the most impressive in the world.
 With steep cliffs and unimaginable waterfalls, a water cruise through Fiordland National Park is a must.
 This UNESCO World Heritage site is home to places like Milford Sound and Doubtful Sound and is easy to access from towns like Te Anau.
-Book your South Island accommodation today for the best holiday in New Zealand!
+Book your South Island accommodation today for the best holiday in New Zealand; head south!
+NZ holidays on the South Island are some of the best.

 Best time to visit New Zealand: South Island

 When is the best time to visit New Zealand’s South Island?
 No matter what time of year you visit, there is plenty to do outside, it just depends on what kind of holiday in New Zealand you want to plan.
-New Zealand’s winter runs from June through August and temperatures in South Island tend to stay around 7-12⁰C (44-53⁰F).
+New Zealand’s winter runs from June through August and temperatures on the South Island tend to stay around 7-12⁰C (44-53⁰F).
 Head to the Queenstown ski resorts like Cardrona, Treble Cone, or Coronet Peak!
 Summer in New Zealand is from December to February and one of the more popular times of year to visit the South Island.
 During the summer temperatures stay around 20-24⁰C (68-75⁰F).
 The shoulder seasons of spring and autumn have temperatures ranging from 13-19⁰C (55-66⁰F) in the spring and 13-19⁰C (55-66⁰F) in the autumn.
+Start planning your holiday; South Island holiday homes like these go quickly, so don't wait until they are all gone.
+Come visit the South Island, New Zealand!